-In addition to the above, and underpinning all of the 3 P's we have our Youth Engagement Department
+In addition to the above, and underpinning them we have our Youth Engagement Department YOUTH ENGAGEMENT aim to:

-YOUTH ENGAGEMENT aim to:
+- Develop a Youth Engagement Strategy incorporating our planned youth engagement programmes and a sustainable medium term funding plan. - Enhance our youth engagement programmes through enhanced integration within Community Risk Management Function.

-- Develop a Youth Engagement Strategy incorporating our planned youth engagement programmes and a sustainable medium term funding plan. - Enhance our youth engagement programmes through enhanced integration within Community Risk Management Function. - Explore collaboration opportunities with Merseyside Police and other partners to maximise youth engagement opportunities.
+• Explore collaboration opportunities with Merseyside Police and other partners to maximise youth engagement opportunities.

-8. Our Performance
+7. Our Performance

-The MFRA Service Delivery Plan 2020-21 reports on performance for 2019/20 and establishes the Key (KPI) and Local Performance Indicators (LPI's) and service delivery standards for 2020/21.
+The MFRA Service Delivery Plan 2021-22 reports on performance for 2020/21 and establishes the Key (KPI) and Local Performance Indicators (LPI's) and service delivery standards for 2021/22.
 Performance against the KPI's is reported to Authority in the Service Delivery Plan reports and to the Strategic Leadership Team and Performance Management Group (PMG) on a quarterly and monthly basis respectively.

-workover the years we have refined our approach to Prevention and Protection, using intelligence to target our activities on the most vulnerable people and highest risk buildings.
+Over the years we have refined our approach to Prevention and Protection, using intelligence to target our activities on the most vulnerable people and highest risk buildings.
 This is reflected in our planning and performance, with Home Fire Safety Checks, and Safe and Well Visits, being delivered to specifically targeted people identified as being in need of our intervention.